Portuguese Navy: 18th century

-During the reign of John V of Portugal, the Portuguese Navy underwent a large transformation, as warships started being differentiated from merchant ships.
+As the King of Portugal possessed only the ceremonial Royal Guard of the Archers, the marines of the Portuguese Navy's Terço da Armada were also responsible for the role of bodyguard of the Monarchs.
+During the reign of John V of Portugal, the Portuguese Navy underwent a period of growth and large transformation, as warships started being differentiated from merchant ships.

 In 1705, a Portuguese squadron of eight ships of the line was sent to help England against the Franco-Spanish forces that were besieging Gibraltar, which culminated in the Battle of Cabrita Point.
 At the request of the Republic of Venice and Pope Clement XI, in 1716 the Portuguese Navy sent a fleet to counter the Ottoman Empire's activities in the Mediterranean Sea.
 This expedition culminated in the Battle of Matapan on 19 July 1717, in which the Portuguese fleet, supported by the Venetian and Maltese navies, defeated the Ottoman Navy.

 From 1762 to 1777, Portuguese naval forces in Brazil participated in the several conflicts that occurred with the Spanish in South America, but with limited success.
-From 1770, under the leadership of Martinho de Melo e Castro, Secretary of State of the Navy, the Portuguese navy went through large reform and modernization.
+From 1770, under the leadership of Martinho de Melo e Castro, Secretary of State of the Navy, the Portuguese Navy went through large reform and modernization.
 Incidentally, as part of these reforms, the old procedure of baptizing Portuguese ships with names of Saints was replaced by names of mythical or historical figures and living royals.
 The Royal Academy of the Midshipmen (Academia Real dos Guardas-Marinhas) was created in 1792, as a university-level naval academy.
 This Academy is the origin of the present naval schools of Portugal and of Brazil.